asterinas/asterinas/docs/src/osdk/reference/commands/debug.md

 ## Options

 `--remote <REMOTE>`:
-Specify the address of the remote target [default: .aster-gdb-socket].
+Specify the address of the remote target [default: .osdk-gdb-socket].
 The address can be either a path for the UNIX domain socket or a TCP port on an IP address.